 How does a dancer learn from dance recitals?

-1. Everyone needs a goal.
+- Everyone needs a goal.
 As dance students come to class each week, they often focus on the fun they are having.
-The little ones, in particular, don’t often understand they are working towards a goal.
-As they begin to get older and more mature, these dancers learn through practice and commitment that having a goal in mind can help propel them forward.
-Taking positive “step by step” actions translates into school projects, health goals, and career paths later in life.
+The little ones, in particular, often don’t realize they are working towards a goal.
+As they grow older and more mature, these dancers learn through practice and commitment that having a goal in mind can help propel them forward.
+Taking positive “step-by-step” actions translates into school projects, health goals, and career paths later in life.

-3. Building up the confidence to step on stage.
+- Building up the confidence to step on stage.
 We can all use a little boost of confidence now and again.
 Performing in a dance recital is a great way for dancers to showcase all their hard work, dedication, and progress.
-Recitals can instill confidence in girls at a young age and is a good example for them which can carry through their entire lifetime.
+Recitals can instill confidence in girls at a young age, serving as a positive example that can last a lifetime.
 Seeing smiling faces in the audience and hearing the applause can help build confidence.
 Before too long, they will be presenting a project in front of a social studies class, an ad campaign for a client, or a new idea to a boss.

-4. Creating memories and friendships that last.
-When the big recital day arrives, it is officially memory making time.
+- Creating memories and friendships that last.
+When the big recital day arrives, it is officially memory-making time.
 Having spent countless hours working towards this day forges friendship bonds that can last a lifetime.
 Getting dressed and feeling butterflies before the recital is a memory that can last forever.
 It is a special time for everyone dancing and watching.

 Catherine’s Dance Studio’s Recitals